Newsmax hires Trump adviser Jason Miller, Giuliani's son | ExBulletin

 Newsmax hires Trump adviser Jason Miller, Giuliani’s son

-NEW YORK (AP) Conservative Newsmax network announced Thursday that it is hiring Jason Miller, a senior adviser to former President Donald Trump as a contributor who will comment on a variety of issues.
+NEW YORK Conservative Newsmax network announced Thursday that it is hiring Jason Miller, a senior adviser to former President Donald Trump as a contributor who will provide commentary on a variety of issues.

 Newsmax also said it was also hiring Andrew Giuliani, a former Trump aide and son of former New York City mayor Rudolph Giuliani, for a similar contributing role.